RayBenefield/dev-xp/worklog.md

 # Worklog

+## #125

+Doing some research on the best way to go about handling the recommended versioning system.
+Reading up on what `semantic-release` has done and what might be re-usable for this case.
+Also exploring how to handle dependency changes, and just researching in general.
+There is a lot of ways to go about this, but also handling auto-independent versioning on a large monorepo scale will be interesting.
+Especially since a dependency within the same repo changing won't always mean a `patch`, `minor`, or `major` update.
+Means I might have to either change how changes are reported in commits, OR have a prompting system.
+I'm thinking the best route would actually be to support multiple commit messages in a body of a commit and scopes for a `BREAKING_CHANGE`.
+This would allow for pure parsing of the commit and no prompting intervention.
+This probably means we need our own parser as well.
+Lots to do!!!

 ## #123, #124

 Well now I am gathering the version from NPM as well as the version in the